 S21 - Uncapping Flood Basalt Covered Terrains

-Conveners: Nimisha Vedanti (India), Daniel Peter (South Africa)
+Conveners: Nimisha Vedanti (India), Daniel Peter (Saudi Arabia)

 There are large prospective areas of the sedimentary basins around the world that remain under-explored as these are concealed below a thick pile of the flood basalts, which makes imaging difficult.
 Various exploration programs carried out in such terrains have validated the existence of potentially prolific petroleum systems, which can be exploited to meet future energy needs.
 Seismic exploration in such terrain is still a challenge, as basalts show extremely variable physical properties, which are related to the emplacement mechanisms.
 The key to unlock the huge potential of the flood basalt covered terrains is to characterise the basalt and develop advanced approaches to image subsurface structures.